Ebony Concerto (Stravinsky): Instrumentation

 The Ebony Concerto is scored for solo clarinet in B♭ and a jazz band consisting of two alto saxophones in E♭, two tenor saxophones in B♭, baritone saxophone in E♭, three clarinets in B♭ (doubled by first and second alto and first tenor saxophone players), bass clarinet in B♭ (doubled by second tenor saxophone), horn in F, five trumpets in B♭, three trombones, piano, harp, guitar, double bass, and drum set.

 The horn and harp were additions to the normal make-up of the Herman band.
 Stravinsky's original plan was to include an oboe as well, but this instrument did not survive into the final version of the score.

-Movements

-A typical performance lasts about eleven minutes.

-Analysis
+Structure

 The first movement is a sonata-allegro in B♭ major with a second subject in E♭ major.
 The second movement is a blues in F minor, turning to F major at the end.
 The finale is a theme and variations with a coda.
 The final variation, marked "Vivo", features the solo clarinet in one last virtuoso display.

 Amongst Stravinsky's compositions using variation form, the concerto is unusual for several reasons.
 First, it employs this form as a finale.
 Second, the variation movement begins and ends in the same key (which would be normal for most composers, but not Stravinsky, who only adheres to this practice in one other composition, the Sonata for Two Pianos).
 Third, the second variation literally repeats the melodic theme, thus functioning as a sort of internal recapitulation and thereby suggesting a fusing of variation with rondo form.